-Buttercup's cheerful, symmetrical shape and sun-evoking color have long been associated with mood-uplifting properties.
-Ava has gone one step further to zero in on the specific types of unhappiness that this essence is particularly well-suited for.
+Buttercup's cheerful, symmetrical shape and sunny color have long been associated with mood-uplifting properties.
+Ava has gone one step further to zero in on the specific types of unhappiness for which this essence is particularly well-suited.

-Discontent, unhappiness, malaise, hopelessness, negativity, and self-defeating or saddening thought patterns or beliefs.
+Discontent, unhappiness, malaise, hopelessness, negativity, and self-defeating or saddening thought patterns or beliefs; personality prone to feeling too much or too intensely.

 This essence is still under research, but Ava suggests it for toxic liver heat, stagnant liver, and liver and kidney yin deficiency symptoms, as when the body is hot and more moisture retention is needed.